A Flexible Way to Give...and Receive

 Q. What if I have personal financial obligations to meet, yet still want to make a gift?

-A. A gift that results in additional income for you may allow you to make meaningful gifts and, at the same time, help you achieve personal goals, such as the following:
+A. A gift that results in additional income for you may allow you to make meaningful gifts and, at the same time, help you achieve personal goals, such as those that follow:

 - Educational expenses: If you want to provide money for your children or grandchildren’s education, a gift that features an income stream may be an attractive and tax-efficient option.
-You can fund educational needs now or in the future while making a charitable gift and enjoying significant tax savings.
+Through such a gift you can fund educational needs now or in the future while you also make a charitable gift and enjoy significant tax savings.

-- Pre-retirement planning: If you are not yet retired, simply postpone income payments until retirement, when the income and your need for it may be greater.
-Even though you are deferring the income, you still enjoy immediate tax savings.
+- Pre-retirement planning: If you are not yet retired, simply postpone income payments until you do retire and your income may actually be greater at the time when you need it most.
+Even though you are not yet receiving income, you will still enjoy immediate tax savings.

-- Take care of loved ones: Do you want to provide financial support for a spouse, parent, child, or someone else who depends on you?
-With a well-planned charitable gift, you can arrange for regular payments that can add to a surviving loved one’s financial security.
+- Take care of loved ones: Do you want to provide financial support for a spouse, parent, child, or others who depend on you for their lifetime or other period of time?
+With a well-planned charitable gift, you can arrange for regular payments that can contribute to a surviving loved one’s financial security.